Randomized CP Tensor Decomposition: Proof of Theorem 1

 From this inequality, Equation~\eqref{eq:residualSum} follows.
 We take the expectation of Equation~\eqref{eq:residualSum}

 Recalling that Theorem 10.5 formulated by~\cite{halko2011rand} states the following expected approximation error (formulated here using tensor notation)

-assuming that the sample matrix in Equation~\eqref{eq:sampleMatrix} is constructed using a standard Gaussian matrix $\mathbf{\Omega}$.
+assuming that the sketch in Equation~\eqref{eq:sampleMatrix} is constructed using a standard Gaussian matrix $\mathbf{\Omega}$.
 Here $\sigma_{j}$ denotes the singular values of the matricized tensor $\tX_{(n)}$ greater then the chosen target rank $k$.
 Combining Equations~\eqref{eq:EresidualSum} and~\eqref{eq:halkoThem} then yields the results of the theorem (\ref{eq:theorem}). \end{proof}